 When engaging in any type of marketing or advertising for your medical practice, it’s important to consider the lifetime value of each patient.
-Without knowing how much each of your patients is worth, you’ll be unable to determine the ROI of your marketing initiatives.
+Without knowing how much each of your patients is worth, you’ll be unable to determine the ROI of your healthcare marketing initiatives.
 Let’s dive in.

 What’s the lifetime value of a patient?

 The lifetime value of a patient (LTV) is an estimate of the total revenue a patient will generate.
 It’s based on the cost per visit (C), the number of visits per year (N), and the years a patient stays with your practice (T).
 Multiplying these factors gives the LTV:

 LTV = C x N x T